-- Atezolizumab works by targeting and blocking a protein called PD-L1 on the surface of certain immune cells called T-cells.
+- Atezolizumab works by targeting and blocking a protein called PD-L1 on the surface of the tumor.
 Blocking PD-L1 triggers the T-cells to find and kill the cancer cells.

-- Tecentriq is FDA-approved to treat several cancers, including skin cancer, liver cancer, bladder cancer, triple negative breast cancer and lung cancer.
+- Tecentriq is FDA-approved to treat several cancers, including advanced forms of skin cancer (melanoma), liver cancer, and lung cancer.

-This is not all the information you need to know about atezolizumab (Tecentriq) for safe and effective use.
-Review the full Tecentriq information here, and discuss this information with your doctor or other health care provider.
+This is not all the information you need to know about atezolizumab (Tecentriq) for safe and effective use and does not replace your healthcare provider's instructions.
+Review the full Tecentriq information here, and discuss this information and any questions with your doctor or other health care provider.